 They see a taxidermied pony and think, “I need that.”

 Actress Amanda Seyfried didn’t go to Britain looking for a taxidermied miniature horse named Antoine.
 She was there for the British premiere of her movie Red Riding Hood.
 But she wandered into a taxidermist and saw the dead miniature horse, which was indeed named Antoine, and said, “I’ll take it.”
 The horse was shipped back to the States to live with Seyfried’s other companion, an Australian shepherd named Finn.
 “It’s going to be Finn’s new best friend,” she said.
 “Unless he tries to eat it.”

 They think people being mean is a war crime

 Nobody likes Internet trolls.
 But Gwyneth Paltrow’s feelings on the subject are probably a little more intense than yours.
 When people write unkind things about her and her family online, it’s “almost like how in war, you go through this bloody, dehumanizing thing,” she said.

 You don’t become a successful rapper like Waka Flocka Flame by doing all your own grunt work.
 So in 2014, he put out an ad for a personal “blunt roller,” offering an annual salary of $50,000 for basically just rolling joints for Flame.
-Before you get too excited, the position’s been filled, by probably the most qualified person ever.

 They own the Rosebud sled from Citizen Kane